Are you convinced yet about the dangers of soy? Many aren’t. “Is soy bad for you? …Really?” I hear the question so often

 It’s only common sense.
 No one argues, for example, that a leading cause of breast cancer, endometriosis, uterine fibroids, infertility, and low libido is unopposed estrogen, or estrogen dominance.
 Why, then, would anyone argue that we should consume more of a food high in estrogen?

 An infant taking the recommended amount of soy formula is consuming a hormone load equivalent of 4 birth control pills a day!
-We haven’t even touch upon what it does to the human growth hormone, Is it any wonder we’ve seen such a dramatic rise in precocious puberty with young girls starting their periods at 6 and 7?
-With some girls considering breast enlarging creams and pills.
+We haven’t even touch upon what it does to the human growth hormone.
+Is it any wonder we’ve seen such a dramatic rise in precocious puberty with young girls starting their periods at 6 and 7?

 Soy will destroy your thyroid.
 Many foods are goitrogenic (thyroid suppressing), but soy is king of them all.
 Goitrogens work by preventing your thyroid from getting the necessary amount of iodine.
 Friends, I believe this is what happened to Oprah’s thyroid.
 She pushed soy for years, featured it in everyone one of her “healthy” diets, and it destroyed her thyroid.
 If your thyroid fails, what happens?
 You gain weight.
 You have a harder time regulating your moods.
 You get colder more easily.
 You’re more easily fatigued.
 You demonstrate an inability to concentrate and remember details.
 The list goes on.
 You simply don’t want to mess with your thyroid.